jcaip/jcaip.github.io/_posts/2019-05-19-Quickthoughts.md

 title: "Learning Better Sentence Representations"
 ---

 Over the past couple years, unsupervised representation learning has had huge success in NLP.
-In particular word embeddings such as word2vec and GloVe have proven to be able to capture both semantic and syntatic information about words better than previous approaches, and have enabled us to train large neural end-to-end networks that achieve the best performance on a myriad of NLP tasks.
+In particular word embeddings such as word2vec and GloVe have proven to be able to capture both semantic and syntactic information about words better than previous approaches, and have enabled us to train large neural end-to-end networks that achieve the best performance on a myriad of NLP tasks.

 This post is about contrastive unsupervised representation learning for sentences.
 <!--more-->

 ### Why learn embeddings?

-In unsupervised representation learning, we try to find a function that encodes an example in our datset, $x \in \mathbb{R}^{n}$ to a  lower dimensional vector in $\mathbb{R}^d$.
-Ideally this smaller vectors captures all of the information we need for some arbritary downstream task.
+In unsupervised representation learning, we try to find a function that encodes an example in our dataset, $x \in \mathbb{R}^{n}$ to a  lower dimensional vector in $\mathbb{R}^d$.
+Ideally this smaller vectors captures all of the information we need for some arbitrary downstream task.

 But why should we care about learning "good" representations?

-One very direct and easy use for these embeddings is semantic search by finiding the nearest neighbors of a document in embedding space.
+One very direct and easy use for these embeddings is semantic search by finding the nearest neighbors of a document in embedding space.

 Here you can see nearest neighbor search over a corpus of 1M Wikipedia sentences of both QuickThoughts [[^2]]  and SkipThoughts[[^3]], two different embedding approaches.

 ![results](/images/qt/nn.png){: .center .element height="50%" width="50%" }

 This type of semantic search is being used more often in industry - recently Microsoft released [SPTAG](https://github.com/microsoft/SPTAG), a library for fast approximate nearest neighbor search.
-Good embeddings are essential to the performance of these approachej.
+Good embeddings are essential to the performance of these approaches.

 Furthermore we can use embeddings to categorize/cluster our data.

-Given a small set of representative samples, we can train a simple linear/logistic classifier atop of our embeddings and observe competititve performance on a multitude of binary classification tasks.
+Given a small set of representative samples, we can train a simple linear/logistic classifier atop of our embeddings and observe competitive performance on a multitude of binary classification tasks.

 For example, at Blend I needed to be able to identify "frozen" comments, comments that directly mentioned app stability issues, in order to improve our application quality.
-With good sentence embeddings, I was able take a set of $n$ "frozen" comments, and a set of random commments, and create a simple mean classifier that performed better than our existing keyword solution.
+With good sentence embeddings, I was able take a set of $n$ "frozen" comments, and a set of random comments, and create a simple mean classifier that performed better than our existing keyword solution.

 Furthermore, we can generalize our approach to learn embeddings to different fields.
 For example, Asgari and Mofrad [[^5]] trained embeddings for biological sequences (RNA, proteins, etc.).
 One could also train embeddings for images to implement something similar to Google's reverse image search.